Individual Bar and

 You are able to pick the venue that works for your family and friends.
 For some locations we know work well, see>>

-The rabbi will arrive at your ceremony with the Torah and prayerbooks.
+The Rabbi or Elaine will arrive at your ceremony with the Torah and prayerbooks.
 To help you plan for the service we have great resources posted such as:

 - The Bar or Bat Mitzvah student's large print version of the service.
 Click Here>>